fuzzylogicxx/forex-web-app/README.md

 I then added the JavaScript enhancement layer.
 If the script can successfully `fetch` exchange rates for the previous 4 days, then it intercepts and improves upon the baseline experience, avoiding the need for page reloads, providing greater interactivity and delivering the 5-day comparison tool.

 With regard to JavaScript: rather than defaulting to a framework-based solution, my approach is to consider each task on its merits.
-For this job I felt a lightweight vanilla/native JavaScript solution, making use of ES2015+ modern syntax and APIs was both sufficient and better performing by being less bloated.
+For this job I felt that a lightweight vanilla/native JavaScript solution, making use of ES2015+ modern APIs, was both sufficient and better performing by being less bloated.

 ## Running the app locally